The Ultimate Travel Guide to Cartagena, Colombia

 Take a day trip to Isla Barú

-There are many islands accessible by boat from Cartagena, and a beach day to the islands is a popular day trip for locals and tourists alike.
-But I’ll let you in on a little secret that most people don’t realize — my favorite island off of Cartagena, Isla Barú, is even accessible by an easy 40-minute cab ride over a bridge!
-Sometimes, when you don’t want to worry about boat schedules and the like, an easy (and cheap!) cab ride out to the island is just what you want.
+And I’ll let you in on a little secret that most people don’t realize — Isla Barú, is even accessible by an easy 40-minute cab ride over a bridge!
+Making it super easy to get to verus the islands only accessible by boat, since, sometimes, when you don’t want to worry about boat schedules!
+So an easy (and cheap!) cab ride out to the island is just what you want.
 Negotiate a rate with the cab driver ahead of time, and tell him you’d like him to wait there at Playa Blanca until you are all ready to go home (it should be around $50 for the entire day – which divided if you’re going with friends is not bad at all!)

 Then, once you’re dropped at Playa Blanca, hop on a motorbike to take you to the end of the road where the beach is.
 There will be lots of locals offering to take you down to the end- it’s definitely worth the $1 ride versus a long walk!
 When you get to Playa blanca, get onto the beach and turn right and keep walking, as far as you can, to where there are much less people and a beauuutiful stretch of beach.
 My favorite place to post for the day is this beautiful colorful beach bar called The Wizard.
 If you’re early enough, you and your friends can reserve one of their hammock beach lounge areas, or just a few chairs where you can order frozen beach drinks and yummy bites all day long.